murrasource/digital_dash/README.md

 connection.status()
 ```
 It will return a string telling you the status of the connection.
 Go here for more information: https://python-obd.readthedocs.io/en/latest/Connections/.

+**NOTE:** If you still have issues, try forgetting the bluetooth device and then reconnecting, and running the `rfcomm bind` command again.
+I had some issues the first try around, but this worked for me.

 ## Code Setup
 Run these commands in the terminal